-Based on Assumption~\ref{AsumInitialB}, the populations of eigenstates of the quantum system in Fig.~\ref{fig:NatomWaveguide} (a) can be represented in terms of the evolution of the random graph in Fig.~\ref{fig:NatomWaveguide} (b).
-For example, when there is only one excitation in the quantum network, the probability representing that $j$th atom is excited can be interpreted as the probability of the $j$th vertex of the random graph.
-When there are overall two excitations, the probability that two atoms (i.e., the $j$th and $l$th atoms) are simultaneously excited can be interpreted as the probability of the edge connecting the $j$th and $l$th vertexes on the random graph; the probability that only the $j$th atom is excited and there is one photon in the waveguide can be interpreted as the probability of the $j$th vertex.
-Moreover, the quantum state that all the atoms are at the ground state can be interpreted as the complementary set of the random graph.
+Based on \textbf{Assumption}~\ref{AsumInitialB} and \textbf{Assumption}~\ref{AsumInteraction}, the populations of eigenstates of the quantum system in Fig.~\ref{fig:NatomWaveguide} (a) can be represented in terms of the evolution of the random graph in Fig.~\ref{fig:NatomWaveguide} (b).
+For example, when there is only one excitation in this quantum network, the probability of the $j$th atom being excited can be interpreted as the probability of the $j$th vertex of the random graph.
+When there are two excitations, the probability of two atoms (e.g., the $j$th and $l$th atoms) being simultaneously excited can be interpreted as the probability of the edge connecting the $j$th and $l$th vertices in the random graph, while the probability that only the $j$th atom is excited and there is one photon in the waveguide can be interpreted as the probability of the $j$th vertex.